Princeton Power Electronics Lab

 Mar 31, 2025 Mian Liao, Konstantinous Manos, Davit Grigoryan, and Shukai Wang won outstanding presentation awards at APEC2025! :sparkles: :smile:

-Sep 15, 2024 Haoran Li and Shukai Wang won the 7th TPEL prize paper for PPEL! :sparkles: :smile:
+Aug 15, 2024 Haoran Li and Shukai Wang won the 7th TPEL prize paper for PPEL with their paper “How MagNet: Machine Learning Framework for Modeling Power Magnetic Material Characteristics”! :sparkles: :smile:

 selected publications